Revolutionizing software in the robotics industry: Insights from Dr. Alexandra Mikityuk of Staex

 Robert:

-That's interesting, Helmut, what Alexandra says, that people don't realise "Oh, the networks aren't that good".
+That's interesting, Helmut, what Alexandra says, that people don't realize "Oh, the networks aren't that good".
 We've actually had that on our robotics team's radar so far, this topic of connectivity, right?

 Helmut: